- Before traveling, make copies of your ID and travel documents.

 - Health-related information: When traveling overseas, you may find yourself in situations where you need information about your current vaccinations.
 Though the COVID vaccine passport may not be available for some time, it will likely be important to have some proof of testing or vaccination.
 As well, some countries in Central and South America, and also in Africa, require tourists to have a certificate showing they’ve had a yellow fever vaccination.
 For both domestic and international travel, it’s also a good idea to bring a letter from your doctor for any medications you may need, plus your doctor's contact information.
 Prescriptions, or, even some over-the-counter drugs, might be hard to get.
 Check the Traveler’s Checklist on the State Department's website.

 - Travel documents and personal identification: When traveling internationally, having your passport and other forms of identification, like a driver’s license, is essential.
+You should lock your passport in a hotel safe unless it is required by the country you are visiting to carry the original with you at all times.
 You may also need a visa, depending on the country you’re visiting.
 You can find visa requirements and other country-specific information on the State Department’s travel website.

 - Emergency contacts: If you’re on the road, it makes sense to have emergency contact information close at hand in case unexpected problems arise.
+If there is a health emergency, it is important to know who to call, such as the insurance company that covers you overseas.
+If you purchase supplemental health insurance, evacuation insurance, or trip insurance, you should have those numbers readily available, as well as the numbers for credit cards in case they are lost or stolen.
 For international trips, you may want to store addresses and phone numbers for the closest US embassies or consulates.

 - Travel itineraries: Vacations often entail a lot of details—flight information, hotel reservations, rental car bookings, and sightseeing tour logistics.
 Organizing this information in one place can make traveling less stressful, plus it's easy to share digital versions with others.

-Watch this webcast to learn how to protect yourself: Keeping your personal information safe (26:50)
+Watch this webcast to learn how to protect yourself: Protecting yourself in a digital world (17:48)

 How do I keep all this secure?

 Because you can never be too careful, or too prepared, make 2 copies of all your identification and travel documents.
-Stow one set in a plastic bag in your suitcase and give the other set to someone at home.
+Stow one set in your suitcase and give the other set to someone at home.
 When you’re in transit, keep the copies on you or in a carry-on bag that locks.

 Here’s where you can finally use that technology.
 Scan your documents and securely store an electronic copy.
 You have a few ways to do this—you can email the documents to yourself, use a thumb drive to hold everything, or upload your copies to an online document storage company.
 Of the 3 storage methods, the last—uploading copies to a secure server—offers the highest level of security.